 The boat was about 20-22 feet long.
-It was wide though.
-It had lots of power.
-It was a pretty good size boat.
-It was a launch, a towing boat.
+It was wide though, and had lots of power.
+It was a pretty good-sized boat.
+It was a launch -- a towing boat.

 "So," Charlie said, "I'll take the job.
 I'll get the timber down.
 When do you want it?"